ltzone/Full-Iso-Recursive-Types/README_Artifact.md

 JMeq_eq : forall (A : Type) (x y : A), x ~= y -> x = y
 ```

-It should be the only axiom we rely on, which introduced by the use of `dependent induction`.
+It should be the only axiom we rely on, which is introduced by the use of `dependent induction`.

 ### Check Unproved Hypotheses